Warda Al-Jazairia: Tributes

 On 10 March 2018, the Ensemble Mazzika in Paris paid tribute to Warda in a concert at the Cabaret Sauvage.

 On 30 November 2019, a concert in tribute to Warda was organised by the Ensemble Mazzika and the Lebanese singer Ranine Chaar at the Bataclan Theatre in Paris.

-On 2021, The Arab World Institute in Paris pays tribute to "The Arab World Divas", among them, Warda.
-The exhibition displays the greatest female Arab artists in the 20th century, legendary artists, timeless icons, all the actresses and singers who took part in the evolution of the post-war Arabic societies and who remain references idolized by everyone.
+On 2021, the Arab World Institute in Paris paid tribute to "The Arab World Divas", among them, Warda.
+The exhibition displayed the greatest female Arab artists in the 20th century, legendary artists, timeless icons, all the actresses and singers who took part in the evolution of the post-war Arabic societies and who remain references idolized by everyone.

 Warda was a gourmet cook, and did not let being a Muslim stand in the way of using wine in cooking.
 She told the Egyptian newspaper Al-Akhbar, at her home overlooking the Nile, she loved: "Cooking, looking after my beloved cats and listening to old songs."

 Distinctions

 In November 2004, on the fiftieth anniversary of the Algerian Revolution, Warda was awarded the El-Athir Medal of the Order of National Merit.
 In 2009, she was made Commander of the Moroccan Order of Ouissam Alaouite on the instructions of King Mohammed VI, and the Wali of Rabat gave her the keys to the city.
-In 2012, she was appointed by the French President to the rank of Knight of the Order of Arts and Letters.
+In 2012, she was appointed by the French President Nicolas Sarkozy to the rank of Knight of the Order of Arts and Letters.

-In 2012, the singer was named by President Nicolas Sarkozy to the rank of Chevalier de l'Ordre des Arts et des Lettres.

 In 2021, the singer was included in the list of 318 Heroes of Diversity appointed by the government of President Emmanuel Macron.
 The singer was one of 251 men and 67 women, representative of "territorial diversity", who may inspire future street names or public buildings in France.
 Among the nominees are great names from literature, art, politics and science, including Emile Zola, Guillaume Apollinaire, Dalida, Serge Gainsbourg, Léopold Sédar Senghor, Salvador Dalí, Pablo Picasso and Emir Abdel Kader.